 The standard P365 has a 3.1-inch barrel and an overall length of 5.8 inches.
 It’s a short and sweet gun.
-The P365 is only 1 inch wide, and 4.3 inches tall with the standard 10 round magazine.
-It’s about a tenth of an inch longer with the 12 round magazine.
+The sig p365 width is only 1 inch wide, and 4.3 inches tall with the standard 10 round magazine.
+It’s about a tenth of an inch long with the 12 round magazine.
 The gun weighs only 17.8 ounces as well.
 Overall, it’s pocket pistol sized and very small.

-The P365 XL goes with a longer 3.7-inch barrel and an overall length of 6.6 inches.
-The gun also weighs 20.07 ounces and the flush fitting magazine is the P365 12 rounder.
+Getting back to the story at hand though, the P365 XL goes with a longer 3.7-inch barrel and an overall length of 6.6 inches.
+The gun also weighs 20.07 ounces and the flush-fitting magazine is the P365 12 rounder.
 Additionally, there is an available 15 round magazine that will extend the height a bit more.
+This P365 extended magazine is a nice add-on for the gun.
 Speaking of the height, it’s 4.8 inches tall with the stock 12 round magazine.

 These are very different guns, but they are both small for their class.
 The P365 is very tiny compared to guns like the Glock 26.
 The same goes for the P365 XL.
-The P365 XL’s nearest competitor is the Glock 19, with its 15 round magazine .
+The P365 XL’s nearest competitor is the Glock 19, with its 15 round P365 xl magazine .
 However, the P365 XL is shorter, lighter, and thinner than the Glock 19.
 In fact, it rivals their Glock 48 in size, while offering 2 to 5 more rounds.

 The SIG P365 is one of the most ergonomic small guns out there.
 The grip is just long enough to fill the hand and the undercut design of the trigger guard allows you to grip quite high on the gun.
 It’s designed to be easy to use and easy to handle.
 To me, it’s the ultimate compromise between concealed carry comfort and easy shooting.